Email: blogagri2@gmail.com

 The Environmental Impact of Traditional Fertilizers

-Certainly, the usage of (that) chemical fertilizers can cause the soil runoff that will eventually pour into the nearest water bodies.
+Certainly, the usage of chemical fertilizers can cause the soil runoff that will eventually pour into the nearest water bodies.
 One of the byproducts of the water pollution is the algae blooms that asphyxiate the aquatic animals.
 The extra fertilizers are responsible for dead zones that can mainly be the places where fish and other organisms have problems to survive.

-Fake fertilization also brings about the idea of the mono-culture system which in turn reduces the number of creatures living inside the farming environment.
+Fake fertilization also brings about the idea of the monoculture system, which in turn reduces the number of creatures living inside the farming environment.
 As a result, the pests may live without any predators and thus increased the usage of pesticides, a procedure that is highly polluting.
 In fact, sometimes it is much worse.

 Success Stories of Farmers Who Have Switched to Biofertilizers

-These stories show how use of biofertilizers can change the landscape of the agricultural sector, the environment, and the economy, and the strength of the crops among the growers globally.
+These stories show how the use of biofertilizers can change the landscape of the agricultural sector, the environment, and the economy, and the strength of the crops among the growers globally.

 How to Work with and Apply Biofertilizers in Your Garden